Sombre hummingbird: Description

 The sombre hummingbird is about 12 cm long and weighs about 7.1 to 9 g.
-The sexes are assentially the same though the female is slightly smaller than the male.
-The have a slightly decurved black bill.
+The sexes are essentially the same though the female is slightly smaller than the male.
+They have a slightly decurved black bill.
 Their upperparts are bronzy green to blackish bronzy green with a coppery sheen to the uppertail coverts.
 Their underparts are dull gray with a few dull green spots on the throat.
 Their tail is square; its central feathers are shiny green and the rest black with a bronzy gloss.